mhoffman/mhoffman.github.com/_posts/2015-05-21-how-to-navigate-directories-with-the-shell.md

 *Changing directories* is an extremely frequent activity during my everyday work as a knowledge worker running calculations, analyzing data, and developing code from the terminal.
-In fact changing directories is the basic mode of operation to walk between different tasks, context, or work spaces.
+In fact, changing directories is the basic mode of operation to walk between different tasks, context, or work spaces.

 When I first started  using the terminal the only command I knew was `cd` but throughout the years I noticed that there is a lot more under the hood of bash that significantly reduces the time needed to change directories.
 Below I share five tricks I use frequently to jump between directories.
 They not only help me to move faster but also reduces the cognitive load of remembering long subdirectories.
 Furthermore, I use all tricks together for maximum efficiency and I hope they make you more productive, too.

 * [Max Out cd](#max-out)